• Service Updates

 Let's Get Started

-In support of our Ending Violence Against Women and Girls (EVAWG) campaign, Antrim and Newtownabbey Borough Council, supported by the Northern Health and Social Care Trust, were proud to host Professor Jane Monckton Smith OBE on Friday 7 February 2025 in Theatre at The Mill, Newtownabbey.
+In support of our Ending Violence Against Women and Girls (EVAWG) campaign, Antrim and Newtownabbey Borough Council, in collaboration with The Executive Office, the Department of Justice and the PSNI, are proud to welcome Sarah Ellis, Barrister-at-Law, and Bridie Anderson to the Theatre at The Mill, Newtownabbey on 9 June from 9.30am–4.00pm.

 Event Details